mist64/cbmbus_doc/5 TCBM.md

 [^6]: Here is a party trick: On a system with IEEE-488 or Standard Serial, the bus is blocked for all communication while one drive is busy with a long-running task, like formatting a disk.
 On a TED with one 1541 connected to Serial, and two 1551 drives connected to two separate TCBM busses, it is possible to all three drives format disks at the same time.

+[^7]: This is in contrast to Standard Serial, where the tight timing requirements of the original specification (for the VIC-20) could not be met by the C64, so the specification had to be changed.